gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ### Theme file structure

-You can look at the `gatsby-theme-blog`'s file structure to determine the file path for shadowing.
+You can look at the `gatsby-theme-blog`'s file structure to determine the file path for the file you want to shadow.

 ```txt
 ├── gatsby-config.js